badair/C-Compiler-for-TINY-Architecture/README.md

 Coulda, shoulda, woulda:

+The parser does a lot more than parsing.

 Shouldn't have passed so many containers by value, out of lazyness.

 I misused polymorphism.
 You can tell by how often I typecheck every few lines with dynamic_cast.